Charger des données

 // même durée que la donnée sous-jacente.

-setHeaders: any
+setHeaders: anysetHeaders({

-age: const response: any
+age: anyage: const response: anyresponse.headers.get('age'),

-'cache-control': const response: any
+'cache-control': const response: anyresponse.headers.get('cache-control')

 });

-return const response: any
+return const response: anyresponse.json();

-import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>